chroniclesofcode/chroniclist/README.md

 - erase() function
 - insert() function
 - Compact operation
-- Implement sort - empty nodes are filtered towards the end
+- Implement sort - empty nodes are filtered towards the end using a custom sort wrapper
 - Added custom comparator support (with a lambda wrapper)
 - LIST_END will always be a sentinel node at index 0
 - Implement iterators (concealed index)